 For more information on this oral history, please contact the Directer of the Center for Oral History.

 A.R.
 Ravishankara grew up in Mysore and Bangalore, India, the son of a farmer who died when Ravishankara was ten years old.
-Ravishankara graduate high school at fourteen and earned bachelor's and master's degrees from the University of Mysore.
+Ravishankara graduated high school at fourteen and earned bachelor's and master's degrees from the University of Mysore.
 He entered the PhD program at the University of Florida, where he worked on hydrofluorocarbon under Robert Hanrahan.
 After stints at the University of Maryland and Georgia Tech, Ravishankara moved to the Aeronomy Lab at the National Oceanic and Atmospheric Administration in Boulder, Colorado, where he later became head of the Chemical Science Division.
 Much of Ravishankara's current work involves explaining his research to government policy makers and members of the Montreal Protocol.

 Pradip Raychaudhuri grew up in Calcutta, India.
 His grandfather influenced him in mathematics, working problems with him from an early age.
 His father inspired his interest in the Hindu religion, believing Hinduism and science were compatible.
 Raychaudhuri attended Albert Einstein College of Medicine of Yeshiva University, where he studied protein synthesis in Umadas Maitra's lab.
 Next, he accepted a postdoc in the Joseph R. Nevins lab at Rockefeller University, where he showed that E1A activates transcription factors by removing tumor suppressors.
 He discusses funding difficulties, grant writing, balancing clinical and basic science, and recent funding history.
 After three years as a postdoctoral fellow at Duke University Raychaudhuri accepted an assistant professorship at the University of Illinois College of Medicine; he has since received tenure.